 Day 2 - 4: Munich (3 nights)

-10 Unique Things To Do in Munich is the capital city of Bavaria, home to centuries-old buildings and its unique Bavarian heritage, from which the clichรฉ culture portrayed in movies originates.
+Munich is the capital city of Bavaria, home to centuries-old buildings and its unique Bavarian heritage, from which the cliché culture portrayed in movies originates.
 Marienplatz is where all the centuries-old buildings are located.
 You can spend an hour or two walking around the area and enjoying the vibe of the city while immersing yourself in the beautiful architecture of Munich.

-The best place to get a view of the city is from St. Peterโs Church in Marienplatz.
-Be sure to hike up there and get the feel of the city with a 360ยฐ view from the top.
+The best place to get a view of the city is from St. Peter’s Church in Marienplatz.
+Be sure to hike up there and get the feel of the city with a 360° view from the top.
 Since the tower is centrally located and high enough, you will be able to see the best of Marienplatz in one go from here.
 I would recommend going early in the morning when the sun is still hovering on the horizon.

-There are also several parks where you can picnic and simply have a nice morning stroll through nature, away from the city, such as Olympic Park and the English Garden.
+There are also several parks where you can picnic and simply have a nice morning stroll through nature, away from the city, such as Olympic Park and English Garden.

 If you are looking for a day trip, you can visit the Nymphenburg Palace, which is a royal residence of former rulers of Bavaria.
 The place is massive in scale, with a large garden full of statues surrounding the lavishly decorated interior and baroque-style exterior of the palace.
 You can easily spend an hour just strolling around the garden of this palace.

-Another big tourist attraction near Munich is the Neuschwanstein castle, located an hour away from the city.
-In order to go there, you will need to book a ticket online from here and then take a train to Fรผssen on the day of your tour to reach the castle.
+Another big tourist attraction near Munich is the Neuschwanstein Castle, located an hour away from the city.
+In order to go there, you will need to book a ticket online from here and then take a train to Füssen on the day of your tour to reach the castle.
 I would highly recommend booking the ticket in advance, especially if you are visiting during the high season.

 Where to Stay in Munich?